7 Repeat Purchase Rate Statistics For eCommerce Stores

 Marketers should focus on subscription models for consumable products to capitalize on these natural repurchase behaviors and increase customer lifetime value.

 For marketers looking to measure success, having a clear benchmark for repeat purchases is essential.
-According to current data, most ecommerce businesses have 25-30% percent returning customers.
+Current data shows most eCommerce businesses have 25-30% returning customers.

 This figure represents a healthy balance between new customer acquisition and customer retention efforts.
 While the number varies by industry, it provides a solid target for marketing teams to aim for when evaluating their retention strategies.